 \section{Abstract}

-In this paper, we deal with general divergence formulas involving symmetric endomorphisms.
-Using mild constraints in the sectional curvature and such divergence formulas we deduce a very general Poincar\'e type inequality.
-We apply such general inequality for higher-order mean curvature, in space forms and Einstein manifolds, to obtain several isoperimetric inequalities, as well as rigidity results for complete $r$-minimal hypersurfaces satisfying a suitable decay of the second fundamental form at infinity.
-Furthermore, using these techniques, we prove the flatness and non existence results for self-similar solutions of a large class of fully nonlinear curvature flows.
+In this article, under mild constraints on the sectional curvature, we exploit a divergence formula for symmetric endomorphisms to deduce a general Poincar\'e type inequality.
+We apply such inequality to higher-order mean curvature of hypersurfaces of space forms and Einstein manifolds, to obtain several isoperimetric inequalities, as well as rigidity results for complete $r$-minimal hypersurfaces satisfying a suitable decay of the second fundamental form at infinity.
+Furthermore, using these techniques, we prove flatness and non-existence results for self-similar solutions to a large class of fully nonlinear curvature flows.